paulbradshaw/MED7369-Specialist-Investigative-Journalism/networkanalysis/readme.md

 You can [find an exercise on getting started with Kumu in this folder](https://github.com/paulbradshaw/MED7369-Specialist-Investigative-Journalism/blob/master/networkanalysis/kumuexercise.md).

+[This post on Empathy as an investigative tool: how to map systems to come up with story ideas](https://onlinejournalismblog.com/2020/02/19/empathy-investigative-journalism-story-ideas/) covers the same techniques.

 ## Customising a network diagram in Kumu: tutorial

 I've also [put together a tutorial explaining how to colour code elements in Kumu, and also how to analyse it to identify numbers of connections](https://docs.google.com/document/d/e/2PACX-1vTQVZsPzYX0u-FtCrpWpO7G8nCO35UMoZuQX-T4x7m5P633IV7D28ThsFVg2ptkVvztoaJVcpR8Hd2G/pub)